Biden heading to Delaware as CDC recommends avoiding travel - WTMJ

 The White House officials said the trip by Biden, his first aboard Air Force One as president, is far less risky than the sort of commercial travel that Americans are being urged to avoid.

-White House press secretary Jen Psaki said the key was “ensuring that people don’t take steps to make others vulnerable.”
-She said Biden planned to watch the Super Bowl during his weekend at home but didn’t offer further details about how he would spend his time in Delaware.

-“Any president of the United States, Democrat or Republican, obviously takes Air Force One, a private plane, when they travel,” she added.
+“Any president of the United States, Democrat or Republican, obviously takes Air Force One, a private plane, when they travel,” Psaki said hours before Biden departed Washington.

 Biden, who has a home outside Wilmington, Delaware, has made getting the pandemic under control the central focus of the early weeks of his presidency.
 His team has repeatedly emphasized that the president will model safe behavior for the nation.